Deseret CWMU Antlerless Elk

 • No lodging is available for this hunt.

 • The number of hunt days: 2 days or until you have opportunities.
-Please note the days are not back to back.
+Please note that the days are not back-to-back.
 Over the past five years, every hunter who has done a guided hunt has shot an elk (note: some were wounded).
-Typically, most guided hunters harvest on the first day they come up.
+Typically, most guided hunters harvest on their first day up.
 But in certain situations, a second day is required.

 • Cost

-• We are offering a very informative shooting and gun training class (free of charge)
+• We are offering a very informative shooting and gun training class (free of charge).
+You must attend the shooting class if you want do this hunt guided.

-• If you come to the shooting class, the hunt costs $525 (per hunter).
+• The hunt costs $550 (per hunter).
 This does not include a tip for your guide.

 • The first class begins at 7:00 AM, and the last will start at 11:30 AM.
 Classes start every half an hour.
 We have a limit of 10 hunters/shooters for each half-hour time slot.
 Most hunters can complete the shooting class in 30-60 minutes.